Digital Project Execution — Why Change?

 It was only a few short decades ago that all industries were paper-based.
 Engineers and drafters drew diagrams by hand and built physical models of their designs.

-Gradually, some industries realized the benefits of using computer-based applications, and those that adopted these processes quickly outpaced their peers in productivity, efficiency, and quality.
-However, many of the processes supporting these systems and the communication of information between project participants relied on paper and spreadsheets.
+Gradually, some industries realized the benefits of using computer-based applications and those that adopted these processes quickly outpaced their peers in productivity, efficiency, and quality.
+However, many of the processes supporting these systems and the communication of information between project participants still relied on paper and spreadsheets.

-This led to information silos and a slow and cumbersome transfer of information throughout the project that was open to error.
-For example, facility documents and data were stored in an electronic document management system (EDMS) that is difficult to search and makes it impossible to find the needed information quickly.
+Throughout the project, this led to information silos and a slow and cumbersome transfer of information that was open to error.
+For example, facility documents and data were often stored in an electronic document management system (EDMS) that was difficult to search and made it impossible to find the needed information quickly.